BernieSumption/ordamo-v3-sdk-demo-app/README.md

 # Ordamo V3 SDK demo app

 A demo application that uses the `ordamo-v3-sdk` package.
-It demonstrates key featues of the SDK and contains a configured development environment with scripts for running release builds, unit tests and a local development server with live reloading.
+It demonstrates key features of the SDK and contains a configured development environment with scripts for running release builds, unit tests and a local development server with live reloading.